 Megan Greene is a Senior Fellow at the Mossavar-Rahmani Center for Business and Government (M-RCBG) at the Harvard Kennedy School.
 Her role includes teaching and writing, and her main focus is the drivers of wage and income inequality globally.
-Megan also writes a monthly column on global economics for the Financial Times.
+She is also the first Dame Deanne Julius Senior Fellow in International Economics at Chatham House.
+Megan has a regular column on global economics in the Financial Times.
 She is a member of the board of directors of the National Association for Business Economists (NABE), the Parliamentary Budget Office in Ireland, Rebuilding Macroeconomics and Econofact.
-Megan is also a member of the Council on Foreign Relations and serves as an Affiliate of the Rhodes Center Brown University, a Non-Resident Fellow at Trinity College Dublin and a Non-Resident Senior Fellow at the German Marshall Fund.
+Megan is also a member of the Council on Foreign Relations and serves as an Affiliate of the Rhodes Center at Brown University, a Non-Resident Fellow at Trinity College Dublin and a Non-Resident Senior Fellow at the German Marshall Fund.
 She regularly advises governments and central banks in the US, UK, eurozone and Japan.

 Megan was previously the Global Chief Economist at John Hancock/Manulife Asset Management, where she analyzed global macro trends for the firm’s investment teams and clients.
 Prior to that, Megan ran Maverick Intelligence (a macroeconomics consultancy), was director of European Economics at Roubini Global Economics and served as the euro crisis expert at the Economist Intelligence Unit.
 She holds a B.A. from Princeton University and an MSc from Nuffield College, Oxford University.